-In her continuing series about the psychology of food and eating, Dr Jen Nash looks at issues of guilt and denlal.
+In our continuing series about the psychology of food and eating, we look at issues of guilt and denlal.

 At Enjoy Food this month, we've been focusing on baking and buying treats but, as we all know, after having a treat you can find yourself with an unexpected and 'not-so-sweet' aftertaste... guilt.

 The healthy eating advice for people with diabetes is that you're free to enjoy all types of foods.
 This means eating healthier foods such as fruits, vegetables, pulses, oily fish and wholegrains more often and having highly processed foods that are high fat or high sugar, only in moderation.
 But there can be times when navigating this 'freedom' can be easier said than done.